SIMITGROUP/CentralizeMariadbManager/README.md

 Todo
 ========
 1. Setup 1 Freeipa (Kerberos and Ldap) as identify server (IPA), assume domain int.example.com (Realm INT.EXAMPLE.COM)
-2. Join all database server (DBS) and 1 Web Administration Server (WDS), and 1 Single Sign On Server (SSOS) into domain
+2. Join all database server (DBS) and 1 Web Administration Server (WAS), and 1 Single Sign On Server (SSOS) into domain
 3. Configure all DBS, to support kerberos authentication (pam_gssapi)
 4. Configure SSOS, to allow IPA user login via OPENID/Oauth2
-5. Install and Configure WDS so that every individual dba have dedicated php-fpm running background
+5. Install and Configure WAS so that every individual dba have dedicated php-fpm running background

 Setup IPA Server
 ================